-We have audited the accompanying statements of assets and liabilities of American Funds College Target Date Series comprising the American Funds College 2042 Fund, American Funds College 2039 Fund, American Funds College 2036 Fund, American Funds College 2030 Fund, American Funds College 2033 Fund, American Funds College 2030 Fund, American Funds College 2037 Fund and American Funds College Enrollment Fund (the "Funds"), including the investment portfolios, as of October 31, 2024; the related statements of operations for the year then ended, the statements of changes in net assets for each of the two years in the period then ended, and the financial highlights for each of the five years in the period then ended for the Funds, except American Funds College 2042 Fund and American Funds College 2039 Fund; the related statement of operations, changes in net assets, and financial highlights for the period from March 15, 2024 (commencement of operations) through October 31, 2024, for American Funds College 2042 Fund; the related statement of operations for the years in the period then ended, and the financial highlights for each of the two years in the period from March 15, 2024 (commencement of operations) through October 31, 2024, for American Funds College 2042 Fund; the related statement of operations for the years in the period then ended and the period from March 26, 2021 (commencement of operations) through October 31, 2024, for American Funds College 2039 Fund; and the related other ended, and the financial highlights for each of the three years in the period then ended and the period from March 26, 2021 (commencement of operations) through October 31, 2021, for American Funds College 2039 Fund; and the related notes.
+We have audited the accompanying statements of assets and liabilities of American Funds College Target Date Series comprising the American Funds College 2042 Fund, American Funds College 2039 Fund, American Funds College 2036 Fund, American Funds College 2037 Fund and American Funds College Enrollment Fund (the "Funds"), including the investment portfolios, as of October 31, 2024; the related statements of operations for the year then ended, the statements of changes in net assets for each of the two years in the period then ended, and the financial highlights for each of the five years in the period then ended for the Funds, except American Funds College 2042 Fund and American Funds College 2039 Fund; the related statement of operations, changes in net assets, and financial highlights for the period from March 15, 2024 (commencement of operations) through October 31, 2024, for American Funds College 2042 Fund; the related statement of operations for the year ended October 31, 2024, the statements of changes in net assets for each of the two years in the period then ended, and the financial highlights for each of the three years in the period then ended and the period from March 26, 2021 (commencement of operations) through October 31, 2021, for American Funds College 2039 Fund; and the related notes.

 In our opinion, the financial statements and financial highlights present fairly, in all material respects, the financial position of the Funds, except American Funds College 2042 Fund and American Funds College 2039 Fund as of October 31, 2024, and the results of their operations for the year then ended, the changes in their net assets for each of the two years in the period then ended, and the financial highlights for each of the five years in the period then ended in conformity with accounting principles generally accepted in the United States of America.
-Also, in our opinion, the financial statements and financial highlights present fairly, in all material respects, the financial position of American Funds College 2042 Fund and American Funds College 2039 Fund as of October 31, 2024; the results of operations, changes in net assets, and financial highlights for American Funds College 2042 Fund for the period from March 15, 2024 (commencement of operations) through October 31, 2024; and the results of operations for the year ended October 31, 2024, the changes in net assets for each of the two years in the period then ended and the period from March 26, 2021 (commencement of operations) through October 31, 2024; commencement of operations) through October 31, 2024; and the results of operations for the year ended October 31, 2024, the changes in net assets for each of the two years in the period then ended, and the financial highlights for each of the three years in the period then ended and the period from March 26, 2021 (commencement of operations) through October 31, 2024, for American Funds College 2039 Fund, in conformity with accounting principles generally accepted in the United States of America.
+Also, in our opinion, the financial statements and financial highlights present fairly, in all material respects, the financial position of American Funds College 2042 Fund and American Funds College 2039 Fund as of October 31, 2024; the results of operations, changes in net assets, and financial highlights for American Funds College 2042 Fund for the period from March 15, 2024 (commencement of operations) through October 31, 2024; and the results of operations for the year ended October 31, 2024, the changes in net assets for each of the two years in the period then ended, and the financial highlights for each of the three years in the period then ended and the period from March 26, 2021 (commencement of operations) through October 31, 2021, for American Funds College 2039 Fund, in conformity with accounting principles generally accepted in the United States of America.